Antarctic Mainland

 of the Paradise Bay glacier.

-There was much pack ice in the bay and also several
+There was a lot of pack ice in the bay, along with several

-suddenly the wind came up and it got very cold; I mean really cold.
+suddenly the wind came up, and it got very cold—really cold.
 I cannot

 remember the last time I was so cold.